VyLanTran/FoodOrderingIOSApp/README.md

 <div>
   <ul>
-    <li>As you click on a dish, a sheet will be pulled up showing the details (image, description, price) and let you choose the quantity</li>
+    <li>As you click on a dish, a sheet will be pulled up showing the details (image, description, price) and let you choose the quantity (left image)</li>
-    <li>Hit "Add to cart" and you will see the cart icon (on the bottom navbar) being updated right away</li>
+    <li>Hit "Add to cart" and you will see the cart icon (on the bottom navbar) being updated right away (right image)</li>
   </ul>
   <br>
   <div align="center">